Certified Research Administrator (CRA) Study Team

 The Certified Research Administrator Study team is an online guided self-study program designed for all research administrators regardless of institution who are interested in and qualify to take the certified research administrator exam.

 The exam is managed by the Research Administrators Certification Council (RACC), an independent certifying body.
-To learn more about this certification and other certifications offered by the council, please visit their website.
 A Certified Research Administrator designation demonstrates a broad knowledge of all aspects of research administration including, but not limited to, project development and administration, legal requirements and sponsor interface, financial management, and general management.

 Benefits of the program include: